|On this page|

 Select the object and click the RBD Fractured Object tool on the Rigid Bodies tab.

 RBD Packed Objects are useful for large simulations since they are much faster, use less memory, and are smaller to write to disk.
 They can also be influenced by POP Forces, such as drag.
 Packed Objects can not interact with other solvers such as cloth and fluids.
-They also only work with Constraint Networks, such as the one created by the Glue Adjacent shelf tool.
+They also only work with Constraint Networks.

 Once you convert geometry to an RBD fractured object you can only transform, rotate, and scale it when it is on the first frame.